regdoc/piri/README.md

 ### IUCaseBase.csv

-This file is created by the JAVA-file described before.
+This file is created by the JAVA-file PIRIOntologyToCaseBase.
 Containing all information-unit-cases.
+This file can be imported in myCBR.

+### PIRICaseBase.csv

+This file is created by the JAVA-file PIRIOntologyToCaseBase.java.
+Containing all PIRI-cases.
+This file can be imported in myCBR.

 ### REGDOC-Ontology-Version-1-0-beta.rdf (.ttl)